On the complexity of the optimal transport problem with graph-structured cost: Introduction

 \section{Introduction}

 The history of optimal transport can be traced back to the 18-th century when the French mathematician Monge introduced this tool for his engineering projects.
 In optimal transport problems one seeks an optimal strategy to move resources from an initial distribution to a target one.
 This theory has initially had a tremendous impact to fields such as economics and logistics.
-During the last decades, with new efficient computational methods \citep{cuturi2013sinkhorn} and more available computational power, optimal transport theory has also been used for addressing a broad class of problems both within the machine learning community \citep{peyre2019computational, solomon2014wasserstein, solomon2015convolutional, arjovsky2017wasserstein}, but also in related fields such as imaging \citep{haker2004optimal} and systems and control \citep{chen2016relation}.
+During the last decades, with new efficient computational methods \citep{villani2009optimal,cuturi2013sinkhorn} and more available computational power, optimal transport theory has also been used for addressing a broad class of problems both within the machine learning community \citep{peyre2019computational, solomon2014wasserstein, solomon2015convolutional, arjovsky2017wasserstein}, but also in related fields such as imaging \citep{haker2004optimal} and systems and control \citep{chen2016relation}.

-The multi-marginal optimal transport (MOT) is a natural extension of the standard optimal transport to scenarios with more than two marginal distributions.
+Multi-marginal optimal transport (MOT) is a natural extension of standard optimal transport to scenarios with more than two marginal distributions.
 In the discrete setting, the objective of MOT is to find an optimal coupling between $m$ marginals $\mu_1,\dots,\mu_m\in \mathbb{R}_+^n$ over $X$, where $X$ is a discrete space with support in $n$ points.
 A $m$-mode tensor $\bB \in \mathbb{R}_+^{n^m}$ is a feasible transport plan if it satisfies the assigned marginals, $P_k(\bB) = \mu_k$, where

 where $\bx = (x_1,\dots, x_m) \in X^m$.
 In this paper we consider a version of this problem where the marginals are typically only imposed on a subset of the transport tensors nodes, and we denote this subset of indices by $\Gamma \subset \{1,\dots,m\} $.
-The set of feasible transport plans, consistent with these marginals $\{\mu_k\}_{k\in\Gamma}$, is then in the set
+The set of feasible transport plans consistent with these marginals $\{\mu_k\}_{k\in\Gamma}$ is then

 Given a non-negative cost tensor $\bC \in \mathbb{R}^{n^m}_+$, where $\bC(\bx)$ denotes the cost associated with a unit mass on the tuple $\bx$, the multi-marginal optimal transport problem reads

 The MOT problem is a linear program, thus, in principle, the simplex algorithm can be used to solve it exactly.
 The complexity however explodes quickly as the problem size increases.
 In practice, the MOT is solved approximately instead.
 The goal of these approximation algorithms is to find $ \widehat \bB \in \PiGamma$ such that $\langle \bC, \widehat \bB \rangle$ is an $\epsilon$-approximation of the MOT problem \eqref{eq:unregu mot}.
 That is, $\widehat \bB$ is an approximation of the transport tensor and satisfies